Polycarbonate 3D printed part example

 Electrical Properties

-For Aerospace, Automotive, and Medical Device Manufacturing requiring precise electrical behavior, Polycarbonate delivers the consistency and reliability needed for functional prototypes and production parts that interact with electrical systems.
+For Aerospace, Automotive, and Medical Device Manufacturing, Polycarbonate delivers dependable electrical performance for both functional prototypes and production parts used in integrated electrical systems.

-Polycarbonate posts >6.78×10¹⁴ Ω·cm Volume Resistivity, giving enclosures dependable insulating performance.
+Polycarbonate posts 6.0E13 - 2.0E14 ohm-cm Volume Resistivity, giving enclosures dependable insulating performance.

 Compatibility Data